 There are a lot of cases of amputations in diabetics due to neuropathy.
 A lot.
 Look at Ron Santo who had both of his legs amputated.
 So this is why it is so important to note if there is severe pain or tingling sensations to the touch, especially after injuries.

 Now, after ALL of that, do you understand why it was important for Cutler to pull himself out?
-I mean, not to say that these tears and such couldn’t happen to anyone else, but because of being diabetic and taking a longer process to heal, it is important to be cautious and careful when dealing with internal injuries.
+I mean, not to say that these tears and such couldn’t happen to anyone else, but because of having diabetes and taking a longer process to heal, it is important to be cautious and careful when dealing with internal injuries.

 Have any injuries like this or stories about problems with your knees?
 Leave a comment and let me know what’s going on!